LauraVoinea/scribble-java/paper672-overview.md

   ./mMST.sh scribble-gt-demos/scribble/<FileName.scr>
   ```
   This will run the tool on the specified `.scr` file (from the pre-written
   examples).
-The output is printed to console.
+There is no console output unless there is an error.

 - Generate the Erlang code for all roles in a protocol and write to file(s):
   ```sh